Mega Man X (video game): Reception and legacy

 Mega Man X has been widely acclaimed by critics since its release.
 Gaming magazines in the United States and Europe including Electronic Gaming Monthly (EGM), GamePro, Game Players, Nintendo Power, Super Play, and the German version of Total! consistently lauded the game's visuals, audio, control, and overall gameplay.
 Game Players summarized Mega Man X as "a near-perfect cart with classic gameplay, excellent graphics and sound and tons of hidden items and power-ups".
 Nintendo Power stated that the game had "great control and fun" along with "challenging play".
 In Japan, the four reviewers in Weekly Famitsu commented on the games difficulty.
-Three found it less difficult than earlier Mega Man games, but still very high with on reviewer saying "The tension of being close to death was good...to a point." while another only recommended the game fans of the earlier games.
+Three found it less difficult than earlier Mega Man games, but still very high with one reviewer saying "The tension of being close to death was good...to a point." while another only recommended the game fans of the earlier games.

 Websites such as IGN, GameSpot, GamesRadar, and 1UP.com retrospectively held Mega Man X as a successful milestone in transitioning the Mega Man series from its increasingly stale existence on the NES to the SNES.
 Brett Elston of GamesRadar stated, "X was a total reinvention of the series, a perfectly executed update that had fans anticipating its release with a fervor the franchise hadn't seen since the Mega Man 2 and 3 days."

 Mega Man X received criticism from some publications as well.
 Ed Semrad, Danyon Carpenter, and Al Manuel of the EGM review panel all noted that the game may have too low a difficulty level; Semrad disliked the introductory stage and felt that the game was too short as well.
 Super Play editor Zy Nicholson lowered his review score of the game because he found the levels were neither large nor challenging.
 "A few elementary tricks like repeating easy sections to recoup energy and weapon power will see you through the harder bits," Nicholson explained.
 "Within the level you'll also find restart points, extra lives, and no harsh time limit to put pressure on your performance.
 Couple this with a password system that records your level completion, status and weapon accumulation and you'll see we're not looking at a lasting challenge for the experienced player."
 Nintendo Power criticized how little the game had changed stating that "the theme remains the same as the Game Boy and NES Mega Man titles."